Skip to main content

 When fine-grained control over object replication is needed, develop a dedicated controller to manage synchronization between source and target clusters.

-• Object transformation needed during replication (e.g., Namespace changes, field modifications)
+• Object transformation during replication (e.g., Namespace changes, field modifications)

 Pros and Cons: